secwexen/security-playbooks/playbooks/README.md

 - **Investigation Steps** – SOC analysis workflow
 - **Response Actions** – Incident containment and remediation
 - **Hardening Recommendations** – Prevention strategies

-## Use Cases

-These playbooks can be used for:

-- SOC alert triage and investigation
-- Threat hunting exercises
-- Detection engineering validation
-- Purple team simulations
 - Security training and labs
 - Incident response practice